 The orange peel effect is not always considered a huge problem.
 This problem is common on epoxy floors.
 Instead of being smooth and dent free, the floor or epoxy surface has marks and dents that look like an orange peel.

-If you do not want this effect on your epoxy, you have to be careful about regulating the temperature.
+If you do not want this effect on your epoxy, you must be careful about regulating the temperature.
 Fluctuation of temperature is the leading cause of the orange peel effect.

 The problem can occur on the epoxy surface before it gets hardened.
 In that case, use a roller to level the dents and marks.
 After hardening, if the effects show, you have to sand off the imperfection.
 After that, apply a thin layer of epoxy coat to add shine to the sanded areas.

-Have you noticed that the epoxy colour is not as straightforward as your expectations?
+Have you noticed that the epoxy color is not as straightforward as your expectations?
 It might be yellowish.
 It can happen if you use epoxy resin stored for a long time.
-Over time, the epoxy resin colour changes because of chemical changes.
+Over time, the epoxy resin color changes because of chemical changes.

-You can use it as long as the epoxy is stored correctly and the texture is fluid.
-But if the colour matters, avoid using the old reddish-brown epoxy adhesives.
+You can use it if the epoxy is stored correctly and the texture is fluid.
+But if the color matters, avoid using the old reddish-brown epoxy adhesives.

 People like epoxy resin for its shiny and transparent properties.
 So, finding your epoxy project dull and foggy after curing can be frustrating.